-As officials and advocates develop plans to ensure that all students get the outstanding education they need for success in school and life, the time is ripe to make a big bet on leadership as a cornerstone of that effort.
+As officials and advocates develop, implement, and continuously improve their plans to ensure that all students get the outstanding education they need for success in school and life, the time is ripe to make a big bet on leadership as a cornerstone of that effort.
 These resources can help policymakers and practitioners make informed decisions about how to strategically prioritize and invest in effective, locally-tailored leadership strategies to advance student success.

-Resources include: an ESSA policy brief; a diagnostic rubric to help states assess whether they are appropriately prioritizing school leadership; interviews with education experts outlining ambitious, but actionable ideas states can consider when using ESSA Title II-A funding, and a set of fact sheets to support ESSA implementation.
+Resources include: a New Leaders policy brief summarizing the school leadership components of states’ ESSA plans; a New Leaders policy brief highlighting school leadership opportunities in ESSA; a resource designed to help states support strong local implementation of ESSA leadership opportunities; a diagnostic rubric to help states assess whether they are appropriately prioritizing school leadership by New Leaders and the University Council for Educational Administration (UCEA); a collection of interviews by New America with education experts, including from New Leaders, outlining ambitious, but actionable ideas states can consider when using ESSA Title II-A funding; and a set of fact sheets by the Alliance for Excellent Education to support ESSA implementation.
 Some of these resources, and others, are available in CCSSO’s Elevating School Leadership in ESSA Plans: A Guide for States.

 “As decision-making shifts away from the federal government, it is more important than ever that our nation’s schools be led by individuals who possess the skills and technical prowess to design and adopt school improvement strategies that truly make a difference for kids.”

 Ranson IB Middle School,

 U.S. Senate Education Committee Testimony

 State and local leaders and advocates can take advantage of opportunities in ESSA to strengthen school leadership – and, thereby, support the success of teachers and students – in several key ways, including: